aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/generate-thumbnail-of-the-worksheet/_index.md

 {{% /alert %}}

-Aspose.Cells for .NET allows you to output worksheets to image files so making a thumbnail is easy.
-The sample code below shows you, how to output worksheets to image files.
+Aspose.Cells for .NET allows you to output worksheets to image files, so making a thumbnail is easy.
+The sample code below shows you how to output worksheets to image files.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-GenerateThumbnailOfWorksheet-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}